triton-inference-server/python_backend/inferentia/README.md

 ```
 4. **Note**: When using the `--inf2` option, the `--compiled_model` path should be provided relative to the triton model directory.
 The `initialize()` function in model.py will derive the full path by concatenating the model path within the repository and the relative `--compiled_model` path.
 ## transformers-neuronx
 To use inf2/trn1 instances with transformers-neuronx packages for serving models, generate a `pytorch` model as per above instructions.
 The transformers-neuronx currently supports the models listed [here](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/frameworks/torch/torch-neuronx/transformers-neuronx/readme.html#currently-supported-models).

 As prescribed on the neuronx documentation page, while the neuronx load API differs per model, it follows the same pattern.

-1. To serve transformers-neuronx models, first trace the model using `save_pretrained_split()` API on an inf2 instance (recommed inf2.24xl for Large Language Models).
+1. To serve transformers-neuronx models, first trace the model using `save_pretrained_split()` API on an inf2 instance (recommend inf2.24xl for Large Language Models).
 Following that, package the folder as the '--compiled_model' when using `gen_triton_model.py` file.
 2. The following tree shows a sample model structure for OPT model:
 ```
 opt/